Head and neck oncology

 He was awarded the British Association of Oral and Maxillofacial Surgery Gold Medal for coming top in the intercollegiate maxillofacial surgery FRCS exams in 2009.
 He undertook further specialist training in Toronto, Canada and at the Royal Marsden Hospital where he developed experience in thyroid, anterior skull base and sarcoma surgery, laryngo-pharyngeal reconstruction and advanced reconstruction of the complex defect.
 He joined QVH in January 2012.

-In addition to his clinical work at the Trust, he is the Trust clinical lead for head and neck (H&N) cancer.
-He also works closely with the Surrey and Sussex Cancer Alliance and is its clinical lead for head and neck cancer.
-He also devotes time to teaching, professional training and steers the clinical outcomes group for head and neck surgery at QVH.
-He is national leader for question writing section 1 for the JCIE (Joint Committee for Intercollegiate Examinations) for the FRCS maxillofacial consultant examinations.
-Mr Bisase is also project lead for the introduction of a number of programmes aimed at improving patient care such as – Tracheostomy Care and the Enhanced Recovery Programme for patients undergoing major Head and Neck surgery (ERPHN), sentinel node biopsy and electrochemotherapy.
-QVH is the only provider of the latter two services in the South East of England.
-Together with allied healthcare professionals at QVH, Mr Bisase has introduced a process for collating the feedback of head and neck cancer patients.
+Mr Bisase is also project lead for the introduction of a number of programmes aimed at improving patient care such as – Tracheostomy Care and the Enhanced Recovery Programme for patients undergoing major Head and Neck surgery (ERPHN), sentinel node biopsy (SNB) for oral cancer and electrochemotherapy.
+QVH is the main provider for SNB and only provider for electrochemotherpay services in the South East of England.
+Together with allied healthcare professionals at QVH, Mr Bisase has introduced a process for collating feedback from patients who have had head and neck cancer surgery at QVH, reported at the time of treatment.
+This is in response to a recognised lack in patient reported outcome data for this cohort of patients.

-Mr Bisase’s major cases are all fully discussed in a multi-disciplinary team, he ensures that they have received sufficient testing for diagnosis, and treatment plans are in line with national standards.
+Mr Bisase’s major cases are all fully discussed in a multi-disciplinary team, he ensures that they have received sufficient testing for diagnosis and treatment plans are in line with national standards.

 Mr Bisase also runs clinics at Horsham and Maidstone hospitals.